holybiber/flutter_intro/README.md

 Let's now add some more lines to test the functionality we added in the previous steps.
 Important: `tester.pump()` forwards just one frame.
 It case of animations, many new frames are generated and in order to wait for the completion of the animation, we need to use `tester.pumpAndSettle()`!

+## Strategic decisions: State management
+Let's do some refactoring and put the Drawer code into it's own class.
+That's good practice because it reduces complexity and makes it easier to test individual pieces of the UI.
+However we run into problems and increasing / decreasing the counter in our drawer isn't easily possible...